mkondel/giphybro/README.md

 - Pure serverless SPA can't handle sensitive data since it will have to be part of the JS bundle.
 - No backend from github pages.
 - Context because it is already part of React, so no additional libs needed.
 Reduces complexity and saves implementation time.
 Redux was a major step in the evolution and a great tool, but it's time to face the music...
+- There are no benefits to using Typescript.

 # Time
 - Next.js, gh-pages setup, deploying successfully: 3hr